Club America manager Herrera leaves door open for future MLS job | Goal.com

 "But it’s also a young league.
 We can’t say they’re just doing everything perfectly.
 It’s a young league, but it’s growing really, really well."

-The manager, who also has coached the Mexico national team and Tijuana, spoke Sunday about the demands of working at a club like America.
+The manager, who also has coached the Mexico national team and Tijuana, has indicated in other interviews that he'd love to stay at America long-term but spoke Sunday about the demands of working at a club like America where it may not be reasonable to expect job security.

 "This is the most demanding club there is in Mexico," Herrera said after a 2-0 win over Morelia that qualified the team for the Liga MX final.
 "I've told the guys that, and everyone knows it.
 Since the start of the tournament, they've demanded the title from us here.